JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 In the metadata header, you can define new markdown syntax by simply specifying the starting delimiter, the ending delimiter, and the replacement text as HTML.
 (With an optional argument, you can also indicated whether the contents of the new delimiter should be parsed as markdown text.)
 Anything between the delimiters is then inserted into the defined replacement text every place that ${content} appears.
 Here are three examples.
 Suppose the metadata header includes the following:

-extension 1: [: :] true
+Extension 1: [: :] [true,false,true] 3

-<span class='test' style='background: red'>${content}</span>
+<span class='test' style='background: red'>${content3}</span>

-<span class='test' style='background: green'>${content}</span>
+<span class='test' style='background: lightgreen'>${content1}</span>

-<span class='test' style='background: blue'>${content}</span>
+<span class='test' style='background: lightblue'>${content2}</span>

-extension 2: @mark( )
+Extension 2: @mark( )

-style='border: 1pt solid black; padding: 6pt; border-radius: 6pt'>${content}</span>
+<span class='mark' style='border: 1pt solid black; padding: 6pt; border-radius: 6pt'>${content1}</span>

 There is an optional fourth argument.
 If it is an integer, it specifies how many arguments are given to the extension.
 The arguments are comma delimited.
 If you need to specify an argument that contains a comma, you can give it as a "string", where quotes can be included using the normal escape syntax of \".
-If more than one argument is given, then the replacement should not just reference ${content} but rather ${content1} or ${content2} or so on, where the integer refers to the number of the argument.
+You refer to the arguments in the replacement text via ${content1} or ${content2} or so on, where the integer refers to the number of the argument.

 If more than one argument is specified, then the third argument can take a special form.
 Instead of just true or false, it can be an array of values indicating whether the ith argument should be pushed through the markdown processor.
 If the ith entry in the array is true, that argument will be processed as markdown text.
 If the ith entry is false, that argument will be treated as verbatim text.